icefallgames/SCICompanion/SCICompanion/Docs/source/Tutorial/AnimatingProps.rst

     (theBox:
         approachVerbs(V_DO)
-        setCycle(Fwd)
+        setCycle(Forward)
         init()
     )

-This uses the :class:`Fwd` cycler to cycle forward through the loops cels.
+This uses the :class:`Forward` cycler to cycle forward through the loops cels.
 So when you run the game, the blue box will now cycle between blue, red and yellow.
 Easy!

 To adjust the speed, you can set a different cycleSpeed on the object: